WolfpackWilson/Tree-Search-Algorithm-for-Dynamic-Lot-Size-Problem/README.md

-# Tree Search Algoithm for Dynamic Lot Size Problem
+# Tree Search Algorithm for Dynamic Lot Size Problem
 This repository provides code for the tree search algorithms detailed in _An Algorithm for the Dynamic Lot-Size Problem With Time-Varying Production Capacity Constraints_ by Baker et al.